Green (R.E.M. album): Release and reception

 R.E.M. supported the album with its biggest and most visually developed tour to date, featuring back-projections and art films playing on the stage.
 The tour was much larger in scope than the "Work" tour that supported the previous album.
 This was especially true in venues outside of the United States due to Warner Bros.
 Records' ability to market the band overseas.
-On the final night of the 11-month trek to support Green, at the Fox Theater, in Atlanta, GA, the band performed their first full-length album, Murmur, in order, from start to finish, followed by Green, in order, from start to finish.
+On the final night of the 11-month trek to support Green, at the Fox Theater, in Atlanta, Georgia, the band performed their first full-length album, Murmur, in order, from start to finish, followed by Green, in order, from start to finish.
 The night was concluded by an encore set performed by Microwave & the Melons—the road crew led by guitar tech Mark "Microwave" Mytrowitz.
 It marked the only live performance of "The Wrong Child," and one of the few live performances of "Hairshirt."
 After the Green tour, the band members unofficially decided to take the following year off, the first extended break in the group's career.

 Some songs from Green—such as "Pop Song 89" and "Orange Crush"—had appeared occasionally on the "Work" tour in 1987.
 Though the lyrics were embryonic, the melodies and arrangements were similar to those that appeared on the finished record.
 Similarly, the band began playing versions of "Low" and "Belong" in the later part of the Green Tour, both of which would appear on their next album Out of Time.

 Portions of the tour would be filmed for the band's first live video album Tourfilm.

 The album was remastered in 2013 for its 25th anniversary, adding the bonus live album Live in Greensboro 1989 by Rhino Records; was released on May 14.
 Additionally, the EP Live in Greensboro EP was released on April 20 as a promotion for Record Store Day.

 Nirvana singer and guitarist Kurt Cobain listed it in his top 50 albums of all time.
 In 1989, Sounds ranked the album at number 62 in its list of "The Top 80 Albums from the '80s."
-In 1993, The Times ranked the album at number 70 in their list of "The 100 Best Albums of All Time."
+In 1993, The Times Magazine ranked the album at number 70 in their list of "The 100 Best Albums of All Time."
 In 2013, NME ranked it at number 274 in its list of the "500 Greatest Albums of All Time".